 Here’s a quick run-down on the five main skin types to help you to recognise your individual skin type and confidently select the products that best suit it.

-Normal skin is healthy skin.
-Smooth, firm and elastic, normal skin is free from lesions, well-moisturised and balanced.
-Most importantly, normal skin is in optimum condition to carry out its essential functions.
+Balanced skin is healthy skin.
+Smooth, firm and elastic, balanced skin is free from lesions, well-moisturised and balanced.
+Most importantly, balanced skin is in optimum condition to carry out its essential functions.

 Atopic prone skin is not a skin type, but rather a skin condition.
 However, it deserves a special mention as many people who have it might not even be aware of it.
 If your skin is red and itchy, it may be telling you it is atopic prone.